pwighton/ci-qms/SOP-008--Subject_Safety_and_Adverse_Event_Management_Procedure.md

 ## 2.0 SCOPE

-This procedure applies to all safety monitoring and adverse event management activities during __NewInstitue__ clinical investigations, recognizing that observational studies typically have different safety profiles than interventional trials.
+This procedure applies to all safety monitoring and adverse event management activities during __NewInstitue__ observational studies, recognizing that observational studies typically have different safety profiles than interventional trials.